maoschanz/drawing/README.md

 # Drawing

-## A drawing application for the GNOME desktop.

 ## A simple drawing application for Linux.

 This application is a basic image editor, similar to Microsoft Paint, but aiming at the GNOME desktop.